-I love teaching others how to paint, specially how to paint and embroider flowers, and how to make beautiful letters to create inspirational quotes, just as much as I love making art.
-I'm very passionate about bringing the joy of painting to everyone and I firmly believe that everybody has the ability to paint - it is not a talent that only a few fortunate gifted ones have, but a skill that can be learned and practiced, and once acquired, it opens the door to finding happiness through artistic expression.
+I love teaching others, specially how to paint and embroider flowers, and how to make beautiful letters to create inspirational quotes, just as much as I love making art.
+I'm very passionate about bringing the joy of creating to everyone and I firmly believe that everybody has the ability to be imaginative and creative - it is not a talent that only a few fortunate gifted ones have, but a skill that can be learned and practiced, and once acquired, it opens the door to finding happiness through artistic expression.
 My motto in life is "Make art, feel happy!"

-When I'm not in my studio creating or playing with my two fur babies - Olive and Riley, or tending to my beloved plants (and my new succulent and cacti family), I can be found all over New York City bringing my passion and enthusiasm for teaching calligraphy, painting, embroidery, and all kinds of crafts at private and corporate events, fundraisers, at the New York Botanical Garden, the Brooklyn Botanic Garden, Queens Botanical Garden, Wave Hill, and at Michaels stores, and everywhere that will be welcoming to my students and I.
+When I'm not in my studio creating or playing with my two fur babies - Olive and Riley, or tending to my beloved plants, I can be found all over New York City bringing my passion and enthusiasm for teaching calligraphy, painting, embroidery, and all kinds of crafts at private and corporate events, fundraisers, at the New York Botanical Garden, the Brooklyn Botanic Garden, CraftJAM, at Michaels stores, and everywhere that will be welcoming to my students and I.